 They must fully participate in the program and therefore are doing their part.
 So, your sponsorship is not simply providing for their needs, but rather your partnership is empowering them to embrace dignity and the hope that will help them to do all they can to see a cycle broken for themselves and their children.

 How much does it cost to sponsor a family?

 It costs Embracing Hope $136 per month to provide holistic intervention to a family.
-However, we know that it is impossible for many families to afford this level of commitment.
+However, we know that for many families it is not possible to afford this level of commitment.
 So, every family has 4 sponsorship slots of $34 per month.
 You can decide if you would like to sponsor 1 slot, 2 slots, 3 slots or all 4 slots for a family.

 Time after time we’ve had families who are willing to take 1 slot, but then they spread the word to friends and family to take on other slots.
 Sponsoring a whole family together as an extended family, Sunday School Class, small group or office group is a lot of fun and a great shared experience in sacrificing together in order to see a family in need served.

 Why is EH Family Sponsorship more expensive than other sponsorships?

 The main reasons are related to the intensity and the scope of the holistic interventions we provide.
 Below you will see some of the contributing factors.